GeneCloud1485/Drama-in-History/docs/3_mechanics/basic_mechanics.md

 ---

 ## Tests of Fortitude
+- Unnatural - devils, demons, sorcerors
-- Shock & Horror
+- Horror - battle, bodies, wounds, torture
-- Scars
+- Escalated Composure checks due to Scars

 A test of fortitude is made whenever the character is faced with a strongly disturbing, shocking, horrific or scary situation.
 These can be the results of phobias, encounters with death, disease or horrors of the battle field, or engaging in mortal sins.